vatsaltyagi14/ML-Hand-sign-CNN/README.md

-# Hand gesture recognition using ML
+# Hand gesture recognition using CNN

 This repository contains a Convolutional Neural Network (CNN) model for recognizing hand gestures based on the Sign MNIST dataset.
 The model is trained to classify different hand signs commonly used in sign language.